 1) Assuming there is no agitation in the boil sump (e.g. ultrasonic), you will see equal cleaning power whether through immersion in the liquid phase or condensation cleaning in the vapors.

 2) If your unit is combined with a distillation unit for separation and cleaning of the solvent on a periodic basis, it works much better with an azeotrope.
 Essentially, what you put into the still is returned to the unit minus any contaminants.
 You don’t have to worry about the composition drifting and increasingly “overloaded” with a component over time.

 For increased sump time while maintaining consistent performance, an azeotrope is always preferable over a near-azeotrope (all else being equal) when incorporating a distillation unit.
 This ensures you are putting back into the unit what you started with.
-Drag-out, vapor losses through inefficient operation etc. have little effect on cleaning performance because the product acts as one-component chemistry.
+Drag-out, vapor losses, and other inefficiencies have little effect on cleaning performance because the product acts as one-component chemistry.
 For near-azeotrope chemistries, drag-out and other losses must be replaced to ensure the unit and chemistry act together in a safe and efficient manner.

 Azeotrope-like offer more options to your Vapor Degreasing Process

 So why even consider a near-azeotrope?
 The simple reality when selecting vapor degreaser solvents is there are more options for near-azeotrope than full azeotrope products.
 If you can work with the limitations of a near-azeotrope solvent (and most can), you are more likely to find a product that meets your performance requirements at a more reasonable price.

 Our technical team can help guide you in the decision-making process as well as dive deeper into the product details you need in making the correct choice for your process.
 Feel free to contact us regarding any questions or concerns that you have, or call 770-424-4888.